Pocillopora meandrina Coral

 Pocillopora meandrina (sometimes called cauliflower coral) is found in coral communities at depths of 1 to 27 meters, commonly on shallow reefs exposed to strong wave action.
 It is found on most coral reefs of the Indo-Pacific and eastern Pacific, with a range extending from the Seychelles Islands in the Indian Ocean to the west coast of Central America in the eastern Pacific.
 The species is found in all U.S. Pacific Islands jurisdictions.

 CITES Appendix II

 - Throughout Its Range

-On March 14, 2018, NOAA Fisheries received a petition from the Center for Biological Diversity to list P. meandrina in Hawaiʻi under the Endangered Species Act (ESA).
-The petition requested that the Hawai‘i portion of P. meandrina's range be considered a significant portion of its range/(SPR).
-However, before we can analyze such specifics of P. meandrina's range, we must first find that the species is neither endangered nor threatened throughout all of its range.
-Thus, we interpret the petition as a request to consider the status of P. meandrina throughout its entire range first.
+In March 2018, NOAA Fisheries received a petition from the Center for Biological Diversity to list Pocillopora meandrina in Hawai‘i under the Endangered Species Act.
+The petition requested that the Hawai‘i portion of P. meandrina's range be considered a significant portion of its range.
+However, before we could analyze such specifics of P. meandrina's range, we must first find that the species is neither endangered nor threatened throughout all of its range.
+Thus, we interpreted the petition (PDF, 52 pages) as a request to consider the status of P. meandrina throughout its entire range first.

 In 2020, a 12-month finding was published that concluded that listing was not warranted.